Faithful flatness of Hopf algebras over coideal subalgebras with a bimodule conditional expectation: Introduction

-The case when $A\subset H$ is only a coideal subalgebra is also of high interest in view of quotient theory, but here the situation is not that we can reasonably expect that faithful flatness holds, since even in the commutative case it is easy to find natural coideal subalgebras over which the Hopf algebra is not faithfully flat (for example $k[x,y]\subset \mathcal O({\rm SL}_2(k)$).
-There are however a number of positive results, possibly by relaxing faithful flatness to flatness, of which we also list a selection.

-\begin{enumerate} \item Masuoka-Wigner \cite{mawi} have shown that commutative Hopf algebras are flat over their coideal subalgebras, and this was generalized by Skryabin \cite{skr21} the case when $H$ is Noetherian, residually finite-dimensional and has a polynomial identity. \item Skryabin \cite{skr07} has shown that finite-dimensional Hopf algebras are free over their coideal subalgebras. \item Compact Hopf algebras are faithfully flat over their coideal $*$-subalgebras: this was shown by Chirvasitu \cite{chi}. \end{enumerate}

-The primary motivation for this work was the idea that it would be useful to write a self-contained proof of the above mentioned result \cite[Theorem 2.1]{chi14} of Chirvasitu on the faithful flatness of a cosemisimple Hopf algebra over its Hopf subalgebras.
-Indeed, Chirvasitu's proof is divided in two steps: he first proves the crucial fact that a Hopf subalgebra $A\subset H$ of a cosemisimple $H$ is a direct summand of $H$ as an $A$-bimodule, and then concludes using \cite[Proposition 1.4, Proposition 1.6]{chi14}, results that are obtained by a discussion involving an important number of external references \cite{brwi,mes06,nus97,tak}.
-As a result of the writing of the self-contained proof, we obtain the following new faithful flatness result, in the setting of coideal subalgebras.
+The aim of this note is to give a direct and self-contained proof of the following result.

 \begin{theorem} Let $H$ be a Hopf algebra and let $A\subset H$ be a right coideal subalgebra.
-If $A$ is a direct summand in $H$ as a right $A$-module, then $H$ is faithfully flat as a right $A$-module. \end{theorem}
+If $A$ is a direct summand in $H$ as an $A$-bimodule, then $H$ is faithfully flat as a left and right $A$-module. \end{theorem}

-The condition that $A$ is a direct summand in $H$ as a right $A$-module is equivalent to the existence of a right $A$-linear map $E : H\to A$ such that $E_{|A}={\rm id}_A$.
-Such a map $E$ is what we call a right conditional expectation for the extension $A\subset H$.

-The work of Takeuchi \cite{tak} revealed that the question of faithful flatness is intimately related to the structure of certain categories of relative Hopf modules, and the proof of Theorem \ref{thm:ffce} is based on such a structure theorem, Theorem \ref{thm:equff} in Section \ref{sec:rhff}.
-This result is a generalization of \cite[Proposition 1.6]{chi14}, involving a notion that we call faithful flatishness, and which is in general a technical consequence of faithful flatness.
-The key point is that faithful flatishness is an easy consequence of the existence of a conditional expectation, and is sufficient to prove the structure theorem of relative Hopf modules.
-Several arguments in the proof of Theorem \ref{thm:equff} are close to classical arguments that one finds here and there in the literature, and it is fair to say that the proof of \cite[Theorem 3.7]{sch90} was particularly inspiring.

-The paper is organized as follows: in Section \ref{sec:ff} we introduce the notion of a faithfully flatish extension, while in Section \ref{sec:rhff}, after having recalled the adequate framework of relative Hopf modules, we prove Theorem \ref{thm:equff}, from which Theorem \ref{thm:ffce} follows.
-The final Section \ref{sec:cons} discusses some left/right variations and consequences of Theorem \ref{thm:ffce}, and an illustration on an example.